← /learn

 2. Compete in HackAPrompt or Gray Swan Arena.
 Time-bound events force iteration speed.
 Top placements become resume material that gets you accepted into the application-only programs.

-3. Apply to Anthropic and the OpenAI Safety BB once you have at least one paid 0din finding or a Gray Swan placement to cite.
-Both programs filter applications partially on track record.
+3. Submit to Anthropic and the OpenAI Safety BB once you have at least one paid 0din finding or a Gray Swan placement to cite.
+Anthropic's program is now open on HackerOne (no longer requires application + NDA).
+Track record still helps your reports get prioritized.

 The single biggest mistake I see new researchers make: submitting prompt-injection findings to Google's AI VRP, which explicitly excludes them.
 Read the scope first, every time.